Computing motivic zeta functions on log smooth models: Motivic zeta functions

 \subsection{Explicit formula on a log smooth model}

-Let $\loga{X}$ be a smooth log scheme of finite type over $S^\dagger$, and denote by $D$ its reduced boundary divisor.
-We write $F=F(\loga{X})$ for the fan associated with $\loga{X}$, and we denote by $e_t$ the image of the uniformizer $t$ in the monoid of global sections on $F$.
-We write $F^{\mathrm{vert}}$ for the set of vertical points in $F$.
+Let $\loga{X}$ be a smooth fs log scheme of finite type over $S^\dagger$, and denote by $D$ its reduced boundary divisor, which was defined in Section \ref{sec:fans}.
+We write $F=F(\loga{X})$ for the fan associated with $\loga{X}$, and we denote by $e_t$ the image of the uniformizer $t$ in the monoid of global sections of $M_{\loga{X}}$.
+We write $F_k$ for the set $F\cap \mcl{X}_k$.
+This is a finite set, consisting of the points in the special fiber $\mcl{X}_k$ whose Zariski closure is a connected component of an intersection of irreducible components of $D$ (this follows from the description of the logarithmic stratification in Section \ref{sec:fans}).